A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-2. Filter the solution: Pour the solution through a filter paper to remove any impurities.
+2. Filter the solution: Carefully pour the hot saturated solution through a filter paper in a funnel into a clean beaker.
+This removes any undissolved impurities.

-3. Pour the filtered solution into a crystallization dish: Allow the solution to cool slowly at room temperature.
+3. Pour the filtered solution into a crystallization dish: Gently pour the filtered solution into a clean crystallization dish.

-6. (Optional) Analyze the crystals using X-ray diffraction: If available, use an X-ray diffractometer to determine the crystal structure of the copper sulfate crystals.
+7. (Optional) Analyze the crystals using X-ray diffraction: If available, use an X-ray diffractometer to determine the crystal structure of the copper sulfate crystals.
+This will confirm the crystal lattice and provide detailed information about the atomic arrangement.

 Key Procedures: